 Day 1, Sightseeing in Cairo

 Getting into downtown Cairo, form our hotel near the pyramids, would take about 45-60 minutes depending on traffic.
-We’d scheduled an Uber the night before, so it was simple enough to exit the hotel and wait.
+We’d scheduled an Uber the night before (use our link and get your first ride free!), so it was simple enough to exit the hotel and wait.
 We confirmed the car and the driver were the same as the Uber app indicated and got in.
 The driver was very kind and spoke a few words in English.
 We appreciated his enthusiasm and willingness to share his country as he pointed out many sights as we drove into town.